ekfriis/resume/friis_cover_letter.md

 challenges, and I believe that a data analysis position with Google is the right fit.
 I want to continue to work with a diverse group of smart people, tackling hard analytical and computational problems using cutting-edge technologies.
 There is no better place to do this than Google.
-I would excited to make my own unique contribution to the team.
+I would be excited to make my own unique contribution to the team.

 Sincerely,